greiginsydney/Intervalometerator/docs/setup-the-Pi.md

 84. `sudo chmod 644 /etc/systemd/system/setTime.service`
 85. `sudo systemctl enable setTime.service`

-86. Should your Pi ever have intermittent network connectivity - even if it's only on the bench when you're building it - it's going to automatically suck the real-time from debian.pool.ntp.org, which will potentially confuse issues<sup>[6](#timedatectl)</sup>.
-To kill this (and so you KNOW your Arduino is its authoritative clock-source), run:
+86. Should your Pi ever have intermittent network connectivity - even if it's only on the bench when you're building it - it's going to automatically suck the real-time from debian.pool.ntp.org, which will potentially confuse it and/or you<sup>[6](#timedatectl)</sup>.
+To kill this (and so you KNOW the Arduino is the Pi's authoritative clock-source), run:
 * `sudo systemctl disable systemd-timesyncd` to stop it launching at boot, and
 * `sudo systemctl stop systemd-timesyncd` to stop it NOW.